 • She read the answers on the sly during the test.

-Other ways to say: Secretly, quietly
+Other ways to say: Secretly, quietly, in hiding

-8. Break the rules
+8. Break the Rules

 Example Sentence: